 \section{Introduction}

-Deep neural networks are sensitive to imperceptible worst-case perturbations, also known as \textit{adversarial perturbations}~\citep{szegedy2013intriguing, DBLP:journals/corr/abs-1903-05157}.
-As a consequence, training neural networks that are robust to such perturbations has been an active area of study in recent years~\citep{fgsm, papernot2016distillation, tramer2018ensemble, DBLP:journals/corr/abs-1804-07090}.
-In particular, a prominent line of research, referred to as \textit{adversarial training} (AT), focuses on online data augmentation with adversarial samples during training.
-However, it is well known that finding these adversarial samples for deep neural networks is an NP-hard problem.
-In practice, this is usually overcome with various methods, referred to as {\em adversarial attacks} that find approximate solutions to this hard problem.
-The most popular such attacks are based on projected gradient descent (PGD)~\citep{PGD} -- a computationally expensive algorithm that requires multiple steps of forward and backward passes through the neural network to approximate the solution.
-This hinders its use in many large-scale applications motivating the use of alternative efficient single-step attacks~\citep{tramer2018ensemble, fgsm, free}.
+Deep neural networks are sensitive to imperceptible worst-case perturbations, also known as adversarial perturbations~\citep{szegedy2013intriguing}.
+As a result, training neural networks that are robust to such perturbations has been an active area of study in recent years (see \citet{proc_ieee} for a review).
+The most prominent line of research, referred to as adversarial training (AT), focuses on online data augmentation with adversarial samples during training.
+However, finding these samples for deep neural networks is an NP-hard problem~\citep{weng2018towards}.
+In practice, this is usually overcome with various methods, referred to as \emph{adversarial attacks}, which find approximate solutions to this hard problem.
+The most popular attacks are based on projected gradient descent (PGD)~\citep{PGD}, which is still a computationally expensive algorithm that requires multiple steps of gradient \textit{ascent}.
+This hinders its use in many large-scale applications motivating the use of alternative efficient single-step attacks~\citep{fgsm}.\looseness=-1

-The use of the computationally efficient single-step attacks within AT, however, comes with concerns regarding its stability.
-While training, although there is an initial increase in robustness, the networks often reach a breaking point where they lose all gained robustness in just a few iterations~\citep{RS-FGSM}.
-This phenomenon is known as \textit{catastrophic overfitting} (CO) \citep{RS-FGSM, grad_align}.
-Nevertheless, given the clear computational advantage of using single-step attacks during AT, a significant body of work has been dedicated to finding ways to circumvent CO via regularization and data augmentation \citep{grad_align, nfgsm, AAAI, SLAT, dropout_fgsm, zero_grad}.\looseness=-1
+The use of single-step attacks within AT, however, raises concerns regarding stability.
+Although single-step AT leads to an initial increase in robustness, the networks often reach a breaking point beyond which they lose all gained robustness in just a few additional training iterations~\citep{RS-FGSM}.
+This phenomenon is known as catastrophic overfitting (CO)~\citep{RS-FGSM, grad_align}.
+Given the clear computational advantage of single-step attacks during AT, a significant body of work has been dedicated to finding ways to circumvent CO via regularization and data augmentation.\looseness=-1